Reviewing Policy

 How to review your policy?

-The LavaMoat Policy lists all powers that a package can use; these are the globals
+The LavaMoat Policy lists all powers that a package can use; these are the globals and builtin fields.

 It also lists which other packages are allowed for the current package to import.
 You can follow those relations to see whether a package with access to very powerful APIs is used by any suspicious packages as a dependency.
 See Principle of Least Authority